 Despite its importance the siege of Madrid remains a topic remains too sensitive for officialdom and the city offers no information for the intelligent, interested visitor.
 Spanish Sites exists to fill that gap.

 Off the beaten track, evidence of the fighting can still be found.
 From the University district in the city centre, to the mountains of Guadarrama just an hour away, the remains of the war are there to be discovered – gun emplacements, bunkers, trenches and occasional debris.

-Spanish Sites fills a gap left by all other guides.
-It offers virtual and real tours of the battlefield.
-You can just browse here or book a guided tour during a stay in Madrid.
-Following the steps of four famous authors and artists associated with the International Brigades – Ernest Hemingway, Gerda Taro, Charlie Donnelly and John Cornford – we will leave the usual tourist trail far behind and enter the fascinating world of the war which shaped modern European history.
+Our unique tours follow in the footsteps of four well-known writers and artists who were deeply involved in the war at the time – Ernest Hemingway, Gerda Taro, Charlie Donnelly and John Cornford.
+With them, we will leave the usual tourist trail far behind and enter the fascinating world of a conflict which shaped modern European history.